LairdCP/IG60-Laird-Linux-Release-Packages/README.md

 ## Laird Linux
 ### Overview
-Laird Linux is Laird's board support package specifically tailored for Laird's SOMs and customer's connectivity driven use cases.
+Laird Linux is Laird's board support package specifically tailored for Laird's gateways and customer's connectivity driven use cases.
 Laird regularly updates Laird Linux by merging in the upstream Linux kernel and Buildroot.
-We merge in major long-term support kernel releases which allow our SOMs to utilize the latest in drivers and kernel space functionality, performance enhancements, security, and bug fixes.
+We merge in major long-term support kernel releases which allow our gateways to utilize the latest in drivers and kernel space functionality, performance enhancements, security, and bug fixes.
 Also, we merge in major long-term support Buildroot releases which provide for the latest in over 2200 user space applications and libraries.
 Laird Linux takes this solid upstream heritage and integrates our custom platform enhancements for connectivity, security, and power consumption.

 ### Buildroot
 The core piece of Laird Linux is [Buildroot](https://buildroot.org/).
 Buildroot is a from source build system designed to allow the customer to create a customized Linux image for a target embedded computing module.
-Buildroot is capable of configuring and building the bootloader, kernel, and rootfs for Laird's SOMs.
+Buildroot is capable of configuring and building the bootloader, kernel, and rootfs for Laird's gateways.
 Buildroot's core build system technologies are the well-known and easy to understand [make](https://en.wikipedia.org/wiki/Make_(software)) build tool and [kconfig](https://www.kernel.org/doc/Documentation/kbuild/kconfig-language.txt) configuration tool.
 This enables easy build customization through the user interface tools [menuconfig](https://en.wikipedia.org/wiki/Menuconfig) or xconfig and Buildroot make commands.
 The [Linux kernel](https://www.kernel.org/), [U-Boot bootloader](http://www.denx.de/wiki/U-Boot/WebHome), and [Busybox core userspace ulilities toolkit](https://en.wikipedia.org/wiki/BusyBox) all use make, Kconfig, and menuconfig.
 Build and configuration concepts found in one translate nicely to another.
 Buildroot has easy to read and extensive documentation available at (https://buildroot.org/docs.html) in pdf, html, and ascii form.
 If time permits, Laird highly recommends following the Training section of the documentation landing page.

 Laird's Buildroot is a fork of the upstream [Buildroot stable](https://git.busybox.net/buildroot/).
 Starting with and merging upstream allows Laird to know the authenticity of Buildroot's source code and better verify the security of our fork.
 Laird targets [long-term support releases (LTS)](https://buildroot.org/download.html) for merging into our Buildroot fork.